sumeyacodes/week-2-hackathon-rock-paper-scissors/plan.md

-Assign score variables - wins losses and draw - done Get the valid user input to match items in arrays - done Make whole game into function
+Assign score variables - wins losses and draw - done Get the valid user input to match items in arrays - done Make whole game into function - done
-Show a new prompt for next turn for new user choice to make the game continuous Limit to 3 rounds and then game over
+Show a new prompt for next turn for new user choice to make the game continuous - done Limit to 3 rounds and then game over - done
 Refactor code to make the code cleaner